AlbertoEAF/JamTrip/README.md

 2. Install JACK
 3. Download jacktrip to the JamTrip folder

+# Configuration

+Set your JACK settings to match the jacktrip server settings, namely:
+- **sample rate**
+- **frames per buffer**

 # Usage

-JACK configuration checklist:
-- remote jacktrip server and your JACK must use the same **sample rate** and **frames per buffer**.
+Steps:
 1. Start Jack
+2. Double-click **client.py**
-2. Double-click `client.py` and you're ready to go, specify the server IP and press `(Re)Connect!`
+3. Specify the server IP and press **(Re)Connect!**

-Tip: You can save the server IP address by pressing the `Save` button for future sessions.
+Tip: You can save the server IP address by pressing the **Save** button for future sessions.

+# How to host a server yourself

-If you hare hosting the server, tick the `Server mode` checkbox and you don't need to specify the IP.
+If you are hosting the server, tick the **Server mode** checkbox and you don't need to specify the IP.

+Notice that you will likely need to port-forward the UDP ports 4464 and 61000-61050.